admiralyeoj/resume/resume.md

 - Communicated directly with clients, using Teamwork to manage the work, to help create the functionality requested.
 This includes working.
 - Collaborated with team members to develop and launch over 40 websites across multiple verticals, including senior living, self-storage, and healthcare, driving innovation and increasing the customer base.
 - Working with 10 different agencies and over 15 different clients, I scoped and created project proposals as well as worked with the clients for reporting and updating the progress of the projects inside teamwork.
-- Worked with hosting providers like WP Engine, Pantheon, Netlify and others to manage the websites as well as creating CI/CD integrations to automatically compile and deploy code to the websites.
+- Worked with hosting providers like WP Engine, Pantheon, Netlify, and others to manage the websites as well as create CI/CD integrations to automatically compile and deploy code to the websites.

 ### Web Developer